grindjs/grindjs/docs/guides/assets.markdown

 app.providers.push(AssetsProvider)
 ```

+> {tip} `grind-assets` comes fully setup if you’re projected is based on the Web template.

 ### Dependencies
 Assets comes with built in support for numerous asset types, however in order to maintain flexibility and minimize package bloat, it doesn’t explicitly require any compiler depenencies.
 Instead you can pick and choose which you want to use, and install them directly.